sts10/compound-passphrase-list-safety-checker/readme.markdown

 - Use multiple threads to speed up the process.
 - Make the command line text output during the process cleaner and more professional-looking.
+- Make the Rust code simpler and/or more idiomatic.

 A question: Given a word list that is not compound safe, calculate the probability of generating a non-safe pair in a passphrase.
 Part two: Given this probability, calculate the revised bits-per-word of the list.